Motivation carries Princeton’s Casey Etheridge to the awards stand

 Along the way, Etheridge won the LeRoy and Dewitt invites, placed fourth at the PIT and was crowned as a regional champion.
 He sported a 48-6 record, named First-Team All-Three Rivers Conference.

-For all of his accomplishments, Etheridge is the 2024-25 BCR Wrestler of the Year.
+For all of his accomplishments, Etheridge is the 2024-25 NewsTribune Wrestler of the Year.

 PHS coach Steve Amy wants to see Etheridge continue to be motivated to get all the way to the top of the podium next year.